pfrazee/pfrazee.github.io/_posts/2017-11-04-auditable-servers-through-secure-ledgers.md

 I like the spirit of Proof-of-Stake, because at least it tries to solve the enormous cost problem of Proof-of-Work, but I'm going to point out two things:

  1. Anybody who's been involved in crypto-currencies for more than a year who smoothly transitions from "PoW is a great revolution" to "obviously PoW was never the long term solution" deserves a hard poke in the eye for the duration of my choosing.
- 2. Proof-of-Stake is not yet proven, and, prior to Proof-of-Work, nobody was sure that decentralized consensus was possible, so I default to extreme skepticism about your new PoS.
+ 2. Proof-of-Stake is not yet proven, and, prior to Proof-of-Work, nobody was sure that decentralized consensus was possible, so I default to extreme skepticism about any new PoS.
+This is going to require some hard work.

 <br>

-## Can we reform blockchains?
+## What can we do instead?

+First, a quick aside --

 The word "blockchain" does not actually refer to the decentralized consensus model.
-It refers to the linked list I described earlier.
+It refers to the cryptographic linked list, which I described earlier.

-However, I'm *told* that the term blockchain is inextricably tied to the ideas in Bitcoin now, and so I'm going to use another term now: **secure ledgers**.
+However, I'm told that the term blockchain is inextricably tied to the ideas in Bitcoin now, and so I'm going to use another term instead: **secure ledgers**.

 Conceptually it's the same, but the term is less encumbered.
 Got it?